 Employing a staff and administration reflecting the diversity of our student community and the values of the campus;

 Fostering a collegial and cooperative intellectual environment that includes recognition and appreciation of differing viewpoints and promotes academic freedom within the University community; and

 Serving the communities with which its students and faculty are engaged.

-The position requires graduate and undergraduate teaching in production and post-production sound, mentoring and advising graduate and undergraduate students, developing an active ongoing body of creative work in one’s area of specialty, and ongoing committee and service assignments.
-Detailed position description is available at http://cinema.sfsu.edu/content/employment-opportunities.
+The position requires a primary assignment of undergraduate teaching in at least one area of live performance design, mentoring and advising undergraduate and/or graduate students, continuing an active and ongoing program of professional creative work in one’s area of design, committee and service assignments, building and supporting an MFA degree program, and graduate teaching.
+Detailed position description is available at http://theatredance.sfsu.edu

 Demonstrated ability to incorporate inclusion, diversity, and educational equity in teaching, and/or scholarship/creative works

-Experience teaching and working closely with students from historically under-represented communities
+Experience teaching and working closely with students from diverse communities

 Rank and salary: Assistant Professor.
 Salary commensurate with qualifications and experience.
 The California State University (CSU) provides generous health, retirement and other benefits.

 Application: Submit letter of intent/interest, a current CV, a statement on how your teaching and creative work align with the commitment of the School of Theatre & Dance to foster an inclusive and diverse academic community; creative work portfolio, teaching philosophy, description of research interests, and other relevant items; plus names and contact information of three references.
 Letters of recommendation upon request at a later date.
 Via email: firstname.lastname@example.org or via postal mail: 1600 Holloway Ave., Creative Arts 103, San Francisco, CA 94132.
 Attention: Design Search Committee